The special linear version of the projective bundle theorem

 \end{proof}

 \begin{cor} Let $A^{*,*}(-)$ be an oriented cohomology theory represented by a commutative monoid $A\in \SH(k)$.
-Then $\overline{A}^{*}(pt)=0$. \end{cor} \begin{proof} There is a natural special linear orientation on $A^{*,*}(-)$ obtained by setting $th(E,\lambda)=th(E)$ with the latter Thom class arising from the orientation of $A^{*,*}(-)$.
+Then $A^{*}(pt)=0$. \end{cor} \begin{proof} There is a natural special linear orientation on $A^{*,*}(-)$ obtained by setting $th(E,\lambda)=th(E)$ with the latter Thom class arising from the orientation of $A^{*,*}(-)$.
 Hence for a rank $n$ special linear bundle we have $e(E,\lambda)=c_n(E)$.
 By the above lemma, for $E=\triv_{pt}^3$ there is an isomorphism

 Multiplicativity of total Chern classes yields $c_*(\triv_{E^0})c_*(\Tc_E)=c_*(\triv^3_{E^0})$, hence $c_2(\Tc_E)=0$.
-The above isomorphism yields $\overline{A}^*(pt)=0$. \end{proof}
+The above isomorphism yields $A^*(pt)=0$. \end{proof}

-Having a canonical basis for a trivial bundle we can glue it into a basis in the cohomology of the complement to the zero section of an arbitrary special linear bundle of odd rank. \begin{theorem} Let $(E,\lambda)$ be a special linear bundle of rank $2n+1,n\ge 1,$ over a smooth variety $X$.
+Having a canonical basis for a trivial bundle we can glue it and obtain a basis for the cohomology of the complement to the zero section of an arbitrary special linear bundle of odd rank. \begin{theorem} Let $(E,\lambda)$ be a special linear bundle of rank $2n+1,n\ge 1,$ over a smooth variety $X$.
 Then for $e=e(\Tc_E)$ we have an isomorphism

 \end{theorem} \begin{proof} The general case is reduced to the case of the trivial vector bundle $E$ via the usual Mayer-Vietoris arguments.
 In the latter case we have a commutative diagram of the Gysin sequences